Patient ProtectPatient Protect

 Q: Do these platforms actually prevent breaches, or just document compliance?

-A: Most platforms focus primarily on documentation—generating policies, recording training, tracking risk assessments.
+Most platforms focus primarily on documentation — generating policies, recording training, tracking risk assessments.
 This satisfies auditors but doesn't actively prevent security incidents.

 Patient Protect is the only platform reviewed that emphasizes real-time prevention.
 It monitors your security posture continuously and alerts you to issues (like attempting to send unencrypted patient information) before they become breaches.
 Think of it this way: most platforms are like having a fire safety manual.
 Patient Protect is like having smoke detectors.